BurningDog/meta-cognitive-dev/README.md

 * A language (the main principles, syntax)
 * How to comment code
 * git (branching/merging, commits, pull requests)
+* The process of committing (first review local changes with a git diff)
+* How to write a commit message (use the [Angular commit message format](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit))
 * How to create an ssh public/private key
 * Have a GitHub profile with at least 2 example projects.
 Don't just do a "hello world" which took you 5 minutes.
 Change it in an interesting way.
 * Agile